 Currently, the standard VAT rate in the Netherlands is 21 per cent.
-A lower VAT rate of six per cent applies to certain essential goods and services, for example food and drinks, passenger transport and certain labourintensive repair and maintenance activities.
+A reduced VAT rate of six per cent applies to certain essential goods and services, for example food and drinks, passenger transport and certain labourintensive repair and maintenance activities.
 The zero per cent rate applies to, for example, the export of goods.
+As of 1 January 2019 the reduced VAT rate will probably increase to nine per cent.